-With kids and teenagers swarming the streets in the hunt of sweets and treats, make sure you’re not the one that’s going to scare them and make an effort to drive with extra care over the holiday.
+With kids swarming the streets in the hunt for sweets and treats, make sure you’re not the one that’s going to scare them and make an effort to drive with extra care over the evening.
 Drive very slowly and don’t overtake stopped cars – the driver may be dropping off children.
 Be prepared for kids to dart out in front of you, even if you’re not near a pedestrian crossing.
 With all the lights and flames of the night, they may not see your lights or signals.

 Hopefully, these tips will help you and your loved ones have a happy and healthy Halloween.
 Safety matters here at 123.ie so make sure you have the cover you need.
 Whether you’re in the market for health insurance, home insurance, or something completely different, knowing that you’re covered makes a huge difference.
 Life has a habit of throwing out those curve balls that we don’t see coming, but with 123.ie, you’ve got the support you need.